-The water shortage response plan will be reviewed and revised as needed to adapt to new circumstances affecting water supply and demand, following implementation of emergency restrictions, and at a minimum of every five years in conjunction with the updating of our Local Water Supply Plan.
-Further, a water shortage response planning work group will review procedures following each emergency or rationing stage to recommend any necessary improvements to the plan to Tabor City's Town Council.
-The Town of Tabor City Water System Operator is responsible for initiating all subsequent revisions.
+The water shortage response plan will be reviewed and revised as needed to adapt to new circumstances affecting water supply and demand, following implementation of emergency restrictions, and at a minimum of every five years in conjunction with the updating of the system's Local Water Supply Plan.
+Further reviews will follow each emergency or rationing stage to recommend any necessary improvements to the plan to the Concord Board of Directors.
+The General Manager is responsible for initiating all subsequent revisions.